 For an Account with a zero balance, the Annual Maintenance Fee will accrue in the manner described above for 90 days, after which time the Account will be terminated.
 If the Account is subsequently reinstated, the accrued Annual Maintenance Fee will be deducted from the reinstated Account.
-If a contribution is made to a zero balance Account prior to it being terminated, the accrued Annual Maintenance Fee will be deducted from the accrued Annual Maintenance Fee will be deducted from the accrued Annual Maintenance Fee will be deducted from the accrued Annual Maintenance Fee will be deducted from the Account.
+If a contribution is made to a zero balance Account prior to it being terminated, the accrued Annual Maintenance Fee will be deducted from the Account.